apache/carbondata/docs/datamap/preaggregate-datamap-guide.md

 pre-aggregate tables.
 To further improve the query performance, compaction on pre-aggregate tables can be triggered to merge the segments and files in the pre-aggregate tables.

-#### Data Management on pre-aggregate tables
+## Data Management with pre-aggregate tables
+In current implementation, data consistence need to maintained for both main table and pre-aggregate tables.
 Once there is pre-aggregate table created on the main table, following command on the main table is not supported:
 1. Data management command: `UPDATE/DELETE/DELETE SEGMENT`.
 2. Schema management command: `ALTER TABLE DROP COLUMN`, `ALTER TABLE CHANGE DATATYPE`,